Counters

 We transition into a charged counter from the mid-thrust combo, countering Lagiacrus's big AOE thunder attack.
 This attack actually has 3 hitboxes, but a well timed Charged Counter allows us to negate all of them.
 We stand still for a bit, until after all hitboxes have passed, before we start poking again.

-Charged Counter also has this unique property, that if you counter a multi-hit attack, like Zoh Shia's Flame Breath or the Lagiacrus's Thunder AOE, for as long as you don't press any buttons afterwards, you'll ignore all future hitboxes of that attack.
-Which is situationally very useful to know.
+Charged Counter also has this unique property, that if you counter a multi-hit attack, like Zoh Shia's Flame Breath or the Lagiacrus's Thunder AOE, for as long as you don't press any buttons (including move stick) afterwards, you'll ignore all future hitboxes of that attack.
+This is very useful, as it allows you to just wait out some longer multi-hit attacks that would otherwise chip you to death.

 Counter Chaining